 We need to respect the worry when children are anxious about trying new foods.
 We need to help them learn something about the new food ahead of time through watching us and through all their senses and absolutely let them go at their pace.
 We now remind parents of worried eaters that they might consider every new food they offer their child to be a grasshopper and new food offering may well be easier!
 Consider everything is a grasshopper to a worried eater.

-And, if you like the idea of Grasshopper Magnets in sets of 10, 25 and 50 (or more) OR you would like a poster of our Grasshopper for your clinic wall, they are now available by making a donation to Nourish, the 501(c)3 non-profit Marsha co-founded whose mission is to provide family and community support for children in Southern Arizona who have feeding challenges.
+And, if you like the idea of Grasshopper Magnets in sets of 10, 25 and 50 (or more), they are now available by making a donation to Nourish, the 501(c)3 non-profit Marsha co-founded whose mission is to provide family and community support for children in Southern Arizona who have feeding challenges.
 We provide direct service funding for feeding therapy and nutrition when these services are not otherwise covered by insurance.
 We provide specialized feeding equipment.
 We provide community outreach and education to our local feeding providers through courses, mentorships and Lunch and Learns.
 Check us out. www.nourishaz.org